-“My experience with CEOs is I find that the majority of CEOs are fragile human beings with big egos that mask deep-seated insecurities,” Rowe told HC Online.
+“My experience with CEOs is I find that the majority of CEOs are fragile human beings with big egos that mask deep-seated insecurities,” Rowe told HRD.

 “And many human resource directors would tell you exactly the same thing,”

-Often, breaking through the barrier of senior leadership with the intent of enacting positive change in the top echelons of the organization can be a challenge, Rowe says.
+Often, breaking through the barrier of senior leadership with the intent of enacting positive change in the top echelons of the organisation can be a challenge, Rowe says.

 “People think they are working for a person and that leads to the whole tribalism approach,” he says.

 But this can get in the way of doing the right thing for business.

 “If you’re the organisational conscience and they (your bosses) have people around them who are feeding their ego and telling them what they want to hear, then being a truth-teller in that context can be pretty tricky.”

 Rowe says a good HR person needs to be able to cut through this without getting themselves into trouble.

 “If you are trying to influence individuals in the leadership team, you need to be clear about your own values and want you stand for,” he says.

 And if HR professionals want to stay employed, then they need to be subtle about how you’re going to get that message across, he cautions.